 Which TEFL certification is best for me?

+Now you’ve learned what is TEFL and what different certificates are available.
 In order to figure out which certificate is the right fit for you, you must first decide how you plan to use it.
 Do you want to move abroad and teach English for a few months or years?
 Consider getting your TEFL.
 If you’d rather stay at home and teach English domestically, then a TESL or TESOL is a more appropriate option.

 If having the best certificate and most competitive skill-set is important to you, then you should pay the higher price tag and get your CELTA.
 You won’t need to consider the DELTA until you’ve already gotten a certificate and have taught English for at least two years.
 Only then, after you’ve decided to build a career out of teaching English, does it make sense to pursue your DELTA.